mayworms/mayworms/README.md

 - 🔭 I’m currently working on: this website!
 I am very new to working with Github Pages LOL
 - 🌱 I’m currently learning about: folk theories developed by marginalized social media user communities
-- 👯 I’m looking to collaborate on: [n/a]
+- 👯 I’m looking to collaborate on: [placeholder]
-- 🤔 I’m looking for help with: [n/a]
+- 🤔 I’m looking for help with: [placeholder]
 - 💬 Ask me about: my webcomic! :)
-- 📫 How to reach me: [I'll fill in my contacts once everything else on the site is done.]
+- 📫 How to reach me: [placeholder]
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: My Super Smash Bros Melee main is Samus ⚡️